A compilation of optical starlight polarization catalogs: Recommendations

 \subsection{For users}

 Users must be aware of the presence of unflagged intrinsically polarized sources.
 It is highly likely that the catalog contains sources that are intrinsically polarized, but have not been identified as such by the authors of each original catalog.
 We remind readers of the existence of duplicate measurements per source.
-We have presented one way of creating a catalog with a single measurement per source (Data product 3), but there are many different options one could select instead.
+We have presented one way of creating a catalog with a single measurement per source (Data product {2}), but there are many different options one could select instead.

 We note that combining multiple measurements of the same star (e.g. via weighted average of the Stokes parameters) should be done with caution.
-Polarization measurements can be discrepant between different studies (see Section \ref{sec:duplicates}).
+Polarization measurements can be discrepant between different studies (see Section \ref{sec:duplicates}). {We remind readers of the wavelength dependence of interstellar polarization \citep{Serkowski1975}, which should be kept in mind when combining data from different filters.}

 We strongly encourage users of the compilation to cite the original publications of the data they use.
-The references can easily be imported into bibtex via the dedicated ADS library, found at \url{https://ui.adsabs.harvard.edu/public-libraries/G7aXNeaxTjqL1zyMVofxKw}.
+The references can be imported into bibtex via the dedicated ADS library, found at \url{https://ui.adsabs.harvard.edu/public-libraries/G7aXNeaxTjqL1zyMVofxKw}.